tinahuangyt/Python-Challenge/README.md

 # Python-Challenge
-Python is used to analyze two datasets - election results data, and financial data from an undisclosed bank.
+Python is used to analyze two datasets - election results data from a fictional town, and financial data from an undisclosed bank.